China eases controls, shows no sign of 'zero COVID' end - ExBulletin

 China eases controls, shows no sign of ‘zero COVID’ end

-BEIJING — China is relaxing some of the toughest antivirus controls in the world, and authorities say newer variants are weaker.
+BEIJING (AP) China is relaxing some of the world’s toughest virus checks and authorities say newer variants are weaker.
 But they have yet to say when they might end a zero-COVID strategy that confines millions to their homes and sparks protests and demands for President Xi Jinping to resign.

 On Monday, commuters in Beijing and at least 16 other cities were allowed to board buses and subways without testing for the virus in the previous 48 hours for the first time in months.
 Industrial hubs, including Guangzhou near Hong Kong, have reopened markets and businesses and lifted most movement restrictions while maintaining restrictions on infected neighborhoods.